dnovacik/coin-daemon-rpc/README.md

 # coin-daemon-rpc
-simple lib to use to sned rpc messages to coin daemon
+simple lib to use to communicate with coin daemon via json-rpc messages